davidgriesel/03_streaming_service_database_queries/sql-queries/01 - profiling-cleaning-eda-markdown.md

 # Profiling, Cleaning and EDA

+# Acknowledgements

+Assistance received from OpenAI's ChatGPT on schema querying and selected SQL structuring.
+Final queries reviewed and finalised by the analyst.

 Comprehensive data profiling, structural validation, and basic exploration of the Rockbuster Stealth database.

 ## Project Files